 Sewer line work along Bommer Canyon Road has begun, and building construction and site work at the park has started.
 Construction is expected to be complete mid-2023.

 Copies of the staff report, proposed plans, and additional project information can be found in the Community Services Commission Agenda for October 3, 2018, here, and at the Community Services Department at City Hall, 1 Civic Center Plaza in Irvine.

-The City of Irvine Community Services Commission will hold public hearings for the project on:
+The City of Irvine Community Services Commission held two public hearings, which included opportunities for public testimony, on the project Wednesday, October 3, 2018, and Wednesday, October 17, 2018.

 For additional information and more details on this project, read below.

 Bommer Canyon Community Park is located at 11 Bommer Canyon Road in the heart of the City’s open space preservation area.
 Built in 1967, then deeded to the City in 1982, the 15-acre community park contains land that once served as a rest area for ranch hands known as the former Cattle Camp.
 Today, Cattle Camp is one of Irvine’s most popular rental facilities.
 The site consists of a “Chuck Wagon” food service building, Drink Pavilion, trailer for staff offices, storage units, stage area, picnic tables, fire ring, barbeque spit, and play/activity area.
 Covered by a lush sycamore canopy, the Cattle Camp provides a unique rustic setting for special events including, but not limited to, parties, company picnics, weddings, family reunions, and campouts.